 Utah is experiencing extreme drought conditions across the state, and we don’t know how long this drought will last.
-Extreme drought calls for extreme conservation to extend the water supply.
-Gov. Spencer J. Cox issued an Executive Order on March 17 declaring a state of emergency due to drought and the Legislature later extended it through October.
-Gov. Cox issued a second Executive Order on May 3 requiring water conservation at state facilities.
+Extreme drought calls for extreme water-saving measures to extend the water supply.
+Gov. Cox issued a third Executive Order due to drought conditions on June 8 further restricting water use at state facilities and also prohibiting fireworks for all state and unincorporated lands.
+The Governor declared a state of emergency due to drought on March 17 and issued a second Executive Order on May 3 requiring water conservation at state facilities.

 Water is complicated and involves the coordination of several state agencies as well as local water suppliers.
 Drought policy decisions are most appropriate and effective if made at the local level because they can be customized to meet the needs of each area.
 The Governor’s executive order provides guidance for communities and systems statewide.
 It is then the responsibility of each community and system to implement policies based upon those recommendations.